 The automatic scrubbing mop head scrubs 150 times per minute.
 That action is what makes this mop such a great cleaner.
 Well, that and the second cleaning feature, the steam.

 The steam feature allows cleaning stubborn dirt, residue, grease, grime and even bacteria.
 And, it does so without any chemical cleaner.
 Shark had the steam cleaner independently tested and it was found to be twice as good at ‘stuck-on stain removal” when compared with traditional steam mops.
+Note that claim is based on an official IEC testing standard and in comparison to the previous S1000 model.

 As far as the chemical-free bacteria removal, Shark states that controlled sanitation testing yielded a 99.9% effectiveness in removing bacteria.